 • Cook pasta separately while the soup is cooking.

-What to serve along with Pasta e Fagioli?
+What to Serve with Pasta e Fagioli?

 Leftovers and Storage

-Easy Vegetarian Pasta Fagioli Recipe
+Pasta Fagioli

 Ingredients

-• 1 yellow onion, chopped
+• 1 yellow onion, finely chopped

-• 2 celery stalks, chopped
+• 2 celery stalks, finely chopped

-• 2 carrots, chopped
+• 2 carrots, finely chopped

-• 2 garlic cloves, chopped
+• 2 garlic cloves, minced

 • 1 dried bay leaf

-• 1 tsp dried oregano
+• 1 teaspoon dried oregano

-• 1 28-oz can fire roasted diced tomatoes
+• 1 (28-ounce) can fire roasted diced tomatoes

-• 56 cups vegetable broth
+• 6 cups vegetable broth

-• 1 15-oz can kidney beans, rinsed and drained
+• 1 (15-ounce) can kidney beans, drained and rinsed

-• 1/2 cup fresh basil leaves, cut into ribbons
+• 1/2 cup fresh basil leaves cut into ribbons

-• Crushed red pepper, optional
+• Crushed red pepper (optional)

-• Grated Parmesan cheese, for garnish
+• Grated Parmesan cheese, to serve

 Instructions

-1. In a large boiling pot of water, cook the pasta according to package instructions.
+• Cook the pasta.
+In a large boiling pot of water, cook the pasta according to package instructions.
 Drain well, and set aside.

 Notes